Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design: Reservation Criteria

 These unknown lifetimes affect GLB usage, which we address by tracking each reservation.
 If $\hat{C}$ is GLB usage within $BranchC$, $\hat{D}$ is GLB usage within branch $D$, and $X$ is the memory usage of tensor $X$, then total memory usage is:

 Note that although we do not yet know what $\hat{C}$ and $\hat{D}$ are, tracking the reservation of each tensor separately will allow us to compute the usage at the end.

-This method requires us to track many reservations, but we can reduce this number by leveraging two observations: (1) there are only a few unique lifetimes (determined by branches) and (2) many lifetimes can be consolidated.
+This method requires tracking many reservations, but we can reduce this number using two observations: (1) there are only a few unique lifetimes (determined by branches), and (2) many lifetimes can be consolidated.
 First, notice that some lifetimes include neither $BranchC$ nor $BranchD$, others include $BranchC$ only, and others include all branches.
 When we compare pmappings, we can only compare reservations that have the same lifetime, and \emph{two reservations have the same lifetime if they are above the same branches.} This is true regardless of the contents of the branches, so it works even if we later add unknown pmappings to branches.
 So, any reservation between $BranchC$ and $BranchD$ splits could be compared to our $WA$ reservation because they would have identical lifetimes.

 We can use the relatively few unique lifetimes to reduce the number of reservations to track.
-Fig.~\ref{fig:reservation_challenges}(b) shows that instead of tracking $A$, $I$, $B$, and $WB$ separately, we can track the per-branch total:
+Fig.~\ref{fig:reservation_challenges}(b) shows that instead of tracking $A$, $I$, $B$, and $WB$ separately, we track the per-branch total:

 Then, we only have to track fewer values: